innovateonline/sip-proxpy/README.rst

 plugin examples separately to place them in a convenient location to run the example below.

-Example: Passing custom headers to shiny-server-pro
+Custom HTTP Headers to shiny-server-pro
 -----------------------------------------------------
 The reference implementation of a proxy that rewrites request headers is `Jeff Allens version in nodejs <https://gist.github.com/trestletech/7160493>`_ and